bachoreczm/java8-js-test-driver/README.md

 ##Usage

-Call the 'JsTester' (jstester package) class 'runtestsAndGetErrors' function.
+Call the 'runtestsAndGetErrors()' function of the 'JsTester' class (jstester package).

-Your js files must be on classpath (e.g. in the resources folder).
+Your js files must be on the classpath (e.g. in the resources folder).

 ###Example test_js.js file (e.g.: src/test/resources/javascript/test.js)
 <pre>